kingreza/theswiftbook/chapters/integer.md

 let maxValue64: Int64 = Int64.max  // 3)
 ```

 On a 64-bit platform, `maxValue` is `9223372036854775807`, `maxVaue32` is `2147483647` and `maxValue64` is `9223372036854775807`.
-As mentioned in the beginning of paragragh, `Int` type has the same size as `Int64`.
+As mentioned in the beginning of this paragraph, the `Int` type has the same size as `Int64` on a 64-bit machine.

 ## Unsigned

-Unsigned integer can be a positive integer and zero.
+An unsigned integer can contain both a positive and a negative value.
 To indicate an unsigned integer, you need the `U` character in front of integer types, such as `UInt`, `UInt32`.
 For example :

 ```swift
 let familyMembers : UInt32 = 4